Virtual PBX Phone Systems: The Guide to Getting Started

 Elimination of Hardware and Maintenance

 Because there’s no hardware, that also means there’s no need to pay for and deal with maintenance and upgrades.
 For small businesses, this can easily equate to tens of thousands of dollars in savings each year.
-The PBX provider provides full support on the phone system, and is available around the clock to provide customer service.
+The PBX provider provides full support on the phone system, and provides 24/7 support via phone, chat, and email.

 Easy and Remote Configuration through a Web Interface